Our Approach

 CB1 Receptors: Signaling the Brain from the Periphery

 The endocannabinoid system is responsible for both homeostasis and equilibrium of the human metabolism.
-It is involved in regulating several pathways linked to energy intake, reserves and overall expenditure.
-To do so, the cannabinoid-1 receptor (CB1) may be activated and deactivated such that it impacts many metabolic pathways involving several enzymes and proteins, e.g. leptin, insulin and ghrelin.
+It is involved in regulating several pathways linked to energy intake, reserves, and overall expenditure.
+To regulate these pathways, the CB1 receptor may be activated and deactivated, affecting many metabolic pathways involving several enzymes and proteins, such as leptin, insulin, and ghrelin.

-While the highest density of CB1 receptors are located in the brain, most cells outside of the central nervous system (hepatocytes, β-cells, adipocytes, myocytes, epithelial cells of the GI tract, etc.) also express the CB1 receptor.
+The highest density of CB1 receptors is in the brain.
+However, diverse cell types outside of the central nervous system, including hepatocytes, β-cells, adipocytes, myocytes, and epithelial cells of the GI tract, also express the CB1 receptor.

-The peripheral endocannabinoid system is now recognized as an important driver in the multi-indication efficacy observed with first generation CB1 antagonists like rimonabant.
-As such, a safe and potent CB1 inhibitor has the potential to block or reverse (inverse agonize) the biological processes induced by their activation and treat several metabolic indications.
+The peripheral endocannabinoid system is now recognized as an important driver observed with first generation CB1 antagonists like rimonabant.
+As such, we believe next generation peripherally acting CB1 receptor blockers have the potential to control metabolic diseases better and more safely.

 References